 In this pole dance pole review, I will share everything I learned by purchasing all these different no brand poles that look alike while giving you tips to buy a dance pole that is safe by educating about what to look for in a qood quality no brand dance pole that will last for years.

-Here is a pole dance pole review video where I show you everything I discovered about buying off brand poles:
+Here is a pole dance pole review video where I show you everything I discovered about buying a No Brand dance pole versus other name brand poles:

 This pole is safe and sturdy enough to be used to learn pole dance fitness in your own home.